Working in oil fields is undoubtedly not a typical job.

 - Calculating damages owed to you;

 - Negotiating your settlement; and

 An oilfield injury case can be challenging to handle on your own.
 It is wise to seek the legal aid of a passionate and experienced oil field accident attorney.

 Platte River Injury Law can help you with your oilfield injury case.
 Jeremy Hugus fights relentlessly for clients, helping them recover just compensation for their injuries.

 We provide first-class, personalized service for every client, believing everyone has a story that matters.
-Contact us today, and let’s discuss your case.
+Contact us online today or call 307-224-9378, and let’s discuss your case.